 Finally, the breeze picked up significantly as the late afternoon sun peeped out and warmed the ground.
 A little convection was pushing parcels of air here and there for minutes at a time.
 This was actually too much for the light-wind-only Dowel Diamond, pushing it sideways to the ground at least a couple of times.
-Once draping the line over a tree.
+Once, this draped the line over a tree.
 However, the kite was easily flown out of trouble after it came to rest on its nose in the dry grass and weeds.

-Before we packed up and left, the wind meter recorded 4.7kph and a gust to 7.7 kph.
+Before we packed up and left, the wind meter recorded 4.7 kph and a gust to 7.7 kph.
 This suited both kites, so some more photography caught them in the air together.
 Mission accomplished!

-A Tweaked Dowel Diamond Takes To The Sky
+A Tweaked Dowel Diamond Takes to the Sky

-A couple of minor changes have been tried for the Dowel Diamond kite which aim to give slightly better tail-less stability and also slightly increased wind range.
+A couple of minor changes have been tried for the Dowel Diamond kite which aim to give slightly better tailless stability and also slightly increased wind range.